Spiral Stair Designs

 Once you know the basic shape of the addition and potential centerpiece, you can move on to the finer details.
 But before all that, perform the simple act of drawing it out, literally, on a piece of paper.
 Let your creative side flow during this phase.
 Where things will go, how they’ll be oriented around the centerpiece that is your spiral stair, everything that drawing entails.
 You’ll be much more pleased with the final product if you take the time.

 One of the first questions you may want to ask yourself is what material you want to go with for your spiral stair.
-If this is an interior stair you have considerably more options.
+If this is an interior stair design, you have considerably more options.
 But you also have considerably more elements to figure out how they’ll all go together to form a thematic whole.